 The police have a power to remove a child to suitable accommodation under Section 46 of the Children Act 1989, if they have reasonable cause to believe that the child would otherwise be likely to suffer significant harm.
 Statutory powers to enter premises can be used with this section 46 power, and in circumstances to ensure the child's immediate protection.

+The police have emergency powers under Section 46 of the Children Act 1989 to enter premises and remove a child to ensure their immediate protection.
+This power can be used if the police have reasonable cause to believe a child is suffering or is likely to suffer significant harm.
 Police emergency powers can help in emergency situations but should be used only when necessary.
 Wherever possible, the decision to remove a child from a parent or carer should be made by a court.

 The BTP should carry out its duties in accordance with its legislative powers.
 This includes removing a child to a suitable place using their police protection powers under the Children Act 1989 and the protection of children who are truanting from school using powers under the Crime and Disorder Act 1998.
 This involves, for example, the appointment of a designated independent officer in the instance of a child taken into police protection.

 Probation services are provided by the National Probation Service (NPS) and 21 Community Rehabilitation Companies (CRCs).
 The NPS and CRCs are subject to the Section 11 duties.
 They are primarily responsible for working with adult offenders both in the community and in the transition from custody to community to reduce reoffending and improve rehabilitation.

 During the course of their duties, probation staff come into contact with offenders who: